GuangChen2333/rollup-plugin-userscript-metadata/README.md

 }
 ```

-It will generate the metadata into your output file.
-It will **auto-align**.
+It will generate the metadata into your output file and **auto-align**.

 ```js
 // ==UserScript==